paulocer/DesignGoogleDrive/docs/experimento/gemini/LLMArchitecture-2.md

 This document defines the software architecture for the Google Drive-like system, a scalable file storage and synchronization service.
 It provides a comprehensive technical blueprint, detailing the system's structure, behavior, and deployment.
 This document is intended for software engineers, DevOps engineers, and stakeholders to understand the architectural decisions, the decomposition of the system into components, and how these components interact to satisfy the functional requirements (User Stories) and non-functional requirements (Quality Attribute Scenarios) defined in the project scope.

-This version includes the core storage logic (Iteration 1).
+This version includes the core storage logic (Iteration 1) and the synchronization/consistency subsystems (Iteration 2).

 ## 2. Context Diagram